lior-a/blockchain/README.md

 # Javascript Basic Blockchain
 Blockchain javascript project for educational purpose.

+# Workshop
+1. clone the project locally.
+2. run the test watch task: `npm run test:watch`.
+3. git checkout to branch step-1: `git checkout step-1`.
+4. if working solo, go up to each branch `step-x` up to `step-6`.

 # Ideas:
 1. Add more information to the data object (from, to).
 2. P2P network.